-Now in his fifth season with the Buckeyes, Mark Quisenberry serves as the director of football video for Ohio State.
-Quisenberry coordinates all aspects of the Buckeye video detail, including practices, games, opponent film exchange, coaches' cut-ups and team highlight films.
+Now in his 15th season with the Ohio State football program, Mark Quisenberry serves as the director of football video for Ohio State.
+Quisenberry coordinates all aspects of the Buckeye video detail, including practices, games, opponent film exchange and coaches' cut-ups.

 A native of Louisville, Ky., Quisenberry is a graduate of Male High School, where he was a four-year letter winner in soccer and also earned one letter in track.

-Quisenberry attended Western Kentucky University, where he earned a bachelor's degree in political science in 1995 and a master's degree in physical education in 1999.
-While at WKU, he was a four-year football manager and received the WKU Football Extra Effort Award presented annually by head football coach Jack Harbaugh.
+Quisenberry is a 1995 graduate of Western Kentucky University with a degree in political science.
+He earned his master’s degree in physical education from WKU in 1999.
+While at WKU, he was a four-year football manager and received the WKU football "extra effort" award presented annually by head football coach Jack Harbaugh.

 As a graduate student, Quisenberry served as an assistant to Harbaugh as the Hilltoppers fashioned a 10-2 record and advanced to the NCAA quarterfinals in 1997.

-Quisenberry and his wife, Belinda, who is a former assistant softball coach for the Buckeyes, were married in July of 2004.
-They are the proud parents of a son, Bryce, who was born Sept.
-30, 2005.
+Quisenberry and his wife, Belinda, who is a former assistant softball coach for the Buckeyes, the parents of a son, Bryce, and a daughter, Teagan.

 🏈 Buckeyes NFL Draft Tracker 🏈